 If a successful scholar wishes to transfer the value of the 2-week Summer Course to one of the Art History Abroad courses specified below, he/she will need to pay the balance of the fees.
 Otherwise the value of the Scholarship may NOT be transferred or cashed in.
 If the winner is unable to take up the place offered the benefit of the Scholarship will be offered to the runner up.

-The winner in 2020 will be allowed to put the Scholarship award towards the following courses: Early Summer 6-week Course 2020, any 2-week Summer Courses 2020, Late Summer 3-week and Autumn 6-week Courses 2020 and Spring 6-week Course 2021 as well as the Spring 6-week Course to India in 2021.
+The winner in 2024 will be allowed to put the Scholarship award towards the following courses: Early Summer 6-week Course, any 2 or 4-week Summer Courses, Autumn 6-week Courses 2024 and Spring 6-week Course 2025.

 Who was Trenchard?

-The Scholarship was established by Art History Abroad in 1998 in memory of past President of NADFAS (the former name of The Arts Society), Sir Trenchard Cox (1905 – 1995) and until 2017 it was named after him.
+The Scholarship was established by Art History Abroad in 1998 in memory of past President of NADFAS (the former name of The Arts Society), Sir Trenchard Cox (1905 – 1995).

 Sir Trenchard Cox was an enchanting man.
 He died in 1995 leaving deep in the memory of those who knew him a quality of old world manners and warm wit.
 He was kind to everyone and encouraged all he met in their delight of beautiful things.
 It is perhaps this facet of his character that made him such a good Director of the Victoria & Albert Museum (V&A) where, it is said, he made time each week to walk around the great halls of the museum talking to the wardens whose solitary task it is to guard the collection.
 He was an “everyman”.